aniparnagian/aniparnagian/README.md

 - 👋 Hi, I’m @aniparnagian
 - 👀 I’m a research-oriented art history student with experience in collections.
 Passionate about provenance, as well as how technology will impact our relationship with the arts.
-- 🌱 I’m currently learning Sentiment Analysis, Topic Modelling and playing with OpenAI's DALLE and ChatGPT
+- 🌱 I’m currently learning Sentiment Analysis, Topic Modelling and playing with OpenAI's DALLE and ChatGPT, as well as midjourney
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at ani.parnagian@gmail.com